Town Service Changes

 Utility Bill Payments

 - Residents wishing to pay utility bills are strongly encouraged to call in credit card payments to 407-656-1117 between 8 a.m. and 5 p.m.
-Monday through Friday, or drop their payments by cash or check in the utility payment box at Town Center or through the mail slot on the side door of Town Hall, located at 230 N. Tubb St.
+Monday through Friday, or drop their payments by check or money order in the utility payment box at Town Center or through the mail slot on the side door of Town Hall, located at 230 N. Tubb St. Cash is accepted but no change or receipts will be provided.
+The difference will be credited to the customer’s account.

 - In recognition of financial hardships that customers may experience, service disconnections for water customers have been temporarily suspended.
 This policy may be adjusted as the situation develops.